ohmyshake/programming-tutorial/book/intro.md

 :height: 100
 ```

-Common strategies for parallel computing and hybrid programming between Python and C++
+Parallel computing skill in Python and C++, and HPC tutrial.
 :::